A Quick HR Documents Checklist

 In order to ensure that each employer/employee relationship is beneficial for both parties, it's always a good idea to conduct annual performance appraisals.
 Having checkpoints throughout their career helps companies ensure their new hire is succeeding and thriving and addresses any problems and what could potentially be improved.

-Appraisal documents are a way of officialising this process, creating a standardised format that defines SMART goals and the expected performance.
+Appraisal documents are a way of officializing this process, creating a standardized format that defines SMART goals and the expected performance.

 ❏ Employee Termination Letter

 Not every new hire will be a good fit for a company or will remain a good fit for your team, which is why creating termination letters is so important.

 This document officially lets an employee know that they have been fired, and it describes not only what the next steps in the termination process will be, but also the compensation that they will receive.